 If you have extensive business interests, it may be difficult for you to know when these businesses are dealing with your municipality.
-It may be even more difficult for purchasing
+It may be even more difficult for purchasing agents to identify a contract that requires the approval of council because a member of council has an interest.

 In such cases, it may help everyone involved - yourself included - if a listing of interests is available in the office.
-Council may, by bylaw, require its members to file a statement with a designated officer showing the names of their immediate families and any business in which they have an interest (section 171 of the MGA).
+Council may, by bylaw, require its members to file a statement with a designated officer showing the names of their immediate family members and any business in which they have an interest (section 171 of the MGA).
 The designated officer then compiles a list of all the names reported on the statements and provides it to the employees of the municipality indicated in the bylaw.

 This provision is permissive.
-This means the council has the power to pass such a bylaw, however, is not required to do so.
+This means the council has the power to pass such a bylaw; however, is not required to do so.